 Fad diet.
 These two words are a risky combination.
 For one, “fad” means it’s a trend and won’t last long.
 “Diet,” on the other hand, is a term always misinterpreted.
 When people hear the word diet, they often think that it’s automatically for losing weight – not checking first if the whole process is healthy.

 Fad diets are nowhere in the healthy range.
+According to Allison Conner, PsyD, “Eat in a balanced, rational way.
+Forget about fads, diet pills, supplements, frozen foods, and artificial, unsustainable meal routines.”
 It is a marketing scam.
 People are promised the “ultimate” weight loss solution, and the makers of such fad diets will try to sugar coat everything.
 It’s only an empty promise.
 There is no such thing as a quick fix to losing weight.

 As such, here are five fad diets that deadly dangerous – the rules are overly strict, there are no long-term benefits, and most often, the foods recommended are nutrient-deficient.